kush27082000/telegram_bot_airtribe/README.md

 **Note:**
 - Make sure your bot token and chat ID are correct.
 - Your bot must be able to message the chat (add it to the group or start a chat with it).

-Let me know if you need help with any step!